Annie Walker (Coronation Street): Storylines

 In 1968, Lucille became involved with Gordon Clegg (Bill Kenwright), an accounting student whose protective mother Maggie Cooke (Irene Sutcliffe) had recently bought the Corner Shop.
 Annie objected to Gordon, fearing that his father Les's (John Sharp) alcoholism was hereditary, and because she suspected Maggie thought Gordon was too good for Lucille.
 The lovelorn couple ran away to get married but missed the train to Gretna Green and returned home, to their parents' relief.
 Annie's attitude towards Gordon changed when he became a qualified accountant - a man of education.
-The following year, Annie was once again on the wrong side of her children, with her racism against Billy's girlfriend Jasmine Choong (Lucille Soong) causing Billy and Jasmine to split up.
-Annie was thrilled in 1969 when brewery rep Douglas Cresswell (William Fox) offered her and Jack a pub in Majorca, while she was there after winning the 'Perfect Landlady' competition arranged by Newton & Ridley.
+The following year, Annie was once again on the wrong side of her children, with her racism towards Billy's girlfriend Jasmine Choong (Lucille Soong) causing Billy and Jasmine to split up.
+Annie was thrilled in 1969 when brewery rep Douglas Cresswell (William Fox) offered her and Jack a pub in Majorca, while she was there after winning the "Perfect Landlady" competition arranged by Newton & Ridley.
 It was the chance she had been waiting for years, and for her sake Jack was also willing to go, however they were turned down at the last minute when Cresswell's boss decided they were too old to run the Majorca bar.

 It was a sad day in 1970 when Jack had a heart attack and died while visiting Joan in Derby.
-Annie was distraught but despite her grief was able to carry on with her job, taking over as licensee of the Rovers Return, with Billy moving to Weatherfield to keep an eye in her and help out at the pub when needed.
+Annie was distraught but despite her grief was able to carry on with her job, taking over as licensee of the Rovers Return, with Billy moving to Weatherfield to keep an eye on her and help out at the pub when needed.
 The brewery was satisfied that with Billy around Annie could continue to function as landlady, though they did offer to make Billy licensee behind Annie's back, believing he would be the more ideal landlord, an offer he turned down.
 Lucille's future continued to worry Annie.
 After gaining good qualifications, Lucille grew into a lazy young woman who worked when it suited her, and when she did have a job, it tended to be somewhere Annie disapproved of, such as the Aquarius disco club, which to add insult to injury, was a Newton & Ridley house like the Rovers.
-She once offered to buy the Corner Shop for Lucille, but Lucille wasn't interested.
+She once offered to buy the Corner Shop for Lucille, but Lucille was not interested.
 Lucille eventually left for good in 1974 to live with Concepta in Ireland.